 “The construction impact in terms of dollars is much larger but that is short-term,” says Weinstein.
 “The on-going operations, where the dollar value per year is small … also is the most interesting and potentially the most valuable impacts that we can’t quantify at this point.
 But it’s the educational activities, the types of research and recruitment that will occur – that’s the reason why the simulation center was built.”

 Jump is among the largest and most innovative in design of simulation centers.
-Jump is located in the first two floors of the building and was made possible thanks in part to a generous $25 million gift to OSF HealthCare and the University of Illinois College of Medicine at Peoria from Jump Trading, a Chicago-based trading firm, and its managing partner William DiSomma and the DiSomma Family Foundation.
+Jump is located in the first two floors of the building and was made possible, in part, thanks to a generous $25 million donation named for Jump Trading, a Chicago-based trading firm, where Bill DiSomma is a managing partner..

 Jump Trading Simulation & Education Center is a collaboration of OSF HealthCare and the University of Illinois College of Medicine at Peoria.
 Located in Peoria, Ill. the virtual medical training center combines actual medical equipment and the latest simulation technology for better education, performance training and research.
 Jump is a training- and testing-ground for medical innovations and research.
 Jump’s mission: to improve patient health outcomes and lower health care costs.